rowleyup/startup/README.md

 Most database functions are built in to the packages, just look up how to use them.

 functions can be called and declared simultaneously by (async () => {});

+Put any npm packages being used into the package.json file, that way npm install will automatically install everything you need and nothing else.

+Most of the effects of this are server-wide, for other players online.
+It connects users and allows for live updates to what people are doing.